ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 >[!Tip]
 > Ubuntu acts as server and kali acts as client.
-> You are not required to use any real domain name for the scope of this task
+> You are not required to use any real domain name for this task

 Installation steps are present in github's [official repo](https://github.com/iagox86/dnscat2).
 It is recommended to install the tool on server (ubuntu) first followed by client (kali).
 ```